kaiorosa1/100-days-of-code/log-r4.md

 # 100 Days Of Code - Log (Round 4)

+### Day 86: February 16, 2020

+**Today's Progress**: Worked on the first-project in Angular.
+Installed and added firebase to the project, changed some components and added sign-in with Google ot the login component.

+**Thoughts**: I love planning the dbs and stuff.

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/angular-small-projects/commit/6453b012943d5aa2680c8a021cd3b393f67ced77)

+---

 ### Day 85: February 15, 2020

 **Today's Progress**: Worked on the first-project in Angular.
 Worked more on the product-form component, I added the ngModel directive to retreive the values from the form and created a preview card.
 I also added some CSS to the navbar to makes thing a bit better.